Labor Commissioner Claims

 In addition to traditional wage claims, the Labor Commissioner now accepts wage-related retaliation claims; meaning, if an employee raises a wage-related issue with their employer, and is then treated adversely by that employer, the Labor Commissioner will hear such retaliation claims.
 The burden is on the employee to show that the adverse treatment by the employer is in response to the employee engaging in ‘protected activity’, such as threatening to file, or filing a wage claim with the Labor Commissioner.

-If you are an employee who may want to file a wage claim with the CA Labor Commissioner (OR an employer facing such claim) with specific questions regarding California Labor Commissioner claims, CONTACT Sacramento Wage and Hour Lawyers at Goyette & Associates.
+If you are an employee who may want to file a wage claim with the CA Labor Commissioner (OR an employer facing such claim) with specific questions regarding California Labor Commissioner claims, contact Goyette & Associates today.